Protective gear for medical workers begins to run low again

 “It would seem like in less than 30 days, we’re going to have a real crisis,” said Rep. Bill Foster, an Illinois Democrat.

-FEMA, which manages the nation’s stockpile, would not break down which states have enough gear to last beyond 30 days and which do not.
+FEMA, one of the main federal agencies in charge of the coronavirus response, would not break down which states have enough gear to last beyond 30 days and which do not.
+It referred those questions to individual states.
 In June, the government started replenishing its once-depleted stockpile with the goal of building up a two-month supply.

 As of June 10, FEMA had distributed or directed private companies to distribute more than 74 million N95 masks and 66 million pairs of gloves, along with other gear.
 The agency said it changed its distribution method to send more equipment to hot spots.